NEWS & EVENTS

 1 THE START OF IT

-Shadows run the room, disappearing into the corners like rabbits down a burrow.
-Windows rattle like they’re tumbled in a washing machine.
-Except that nothing ever gets washed at Number 43, Lime Street.
-The floors are black with soot, the walls streaked in grey.
-“Billy, you’re under my feet,” Ma screeches, leaning to position the towel between the yellow stained window and its sill.
+“Billy, you’re under my feet,” Ma screeches, positioning the towel between the yellow stained window and its sill.
 I pull a face, wondering why she bothers.
-The flyover above our roof is a giant in the sky, those beneath it deafened by a thousand car engines, suffocated by fumes that no number of wet towels is going to stop.
+The flyover above our roof is a giant in the sky, those beneath it shaken by the pounding of cars, suffocated by fumes that no number of wet towels is going to stop.
 “It won’t work, Ma,” I say, trying to explain.

 I’m met with a smile that is sharp around the edges.